amandahn/CMPT-120/README.md

 # CMPT 120, Spring 2021 - Introduction to Computer Science and Programming
-Final Project: Machine Learning for Prediction
+_**Final Project: Machine Learning for Prediction**_

-This project utilized sckit-learn and Turtle libraries to take user input data and information to make and visualize a model.
+- Utilized scikit-learn and Turtle libraries to predict and visualize data
+- Reads csv files and follows user instructions to read and categorize data to create a model
+- Displays percentage error counts of the model from information stored in a dictionary